 Amatitlania altoflava is an asset to our hobby in several ways.
 First, it is one of the few Central Americans that we can rightly call a “dwarf cichlid”.
-Males do not grow larger than 10 centimetres and the females usually do not even reach 8 centimetres.
-And this fish is also very attractively coloured.
+Males do not grow larger than 10 centimeters and the females usually do not even reach 8 centimeters.
+And this fish is also very attractively colored.
 Its closely related nephew Cryptoheros nanoluteus is called “The Jewel of Panama” and Amatitlania altoflavus is certainly not inferior to this.
 In the mating season, Amatitlania altoflava wears a black mask on a golden body that creates a beautiful contrast.
 Females not only remain smaller but can also be easily recognized by a single or multiple ocellus spot in the dorsal fin.

 Synonyms: Cryptoheros altoflavus, Archocentrus altoflavus.

 Known only from the Rio Cañaveral basin that flows into the Atlantic Ocean just east of Laguna Chiriqui.
 Here it inhabits medium to fast-flowing rivers with a stony bottom.
 This region is difficult to access and only accessible by boat.
 As a result, wild-caught has only reached European and American aquarists very little.
 It is suspected that a large part of the European Amatitlania nanolutea actually consists of Amatitlania altoflava (Hanneman 2010), which in turn is rare in America.
 This would result from the first two catching expeditions, one French and one American, in which the American Team failed to reach the Rio Cañaveral.

 Relatively peaceful Cichlid that, however, stands her ground in comparison to other species.
 We call this conspecific aggression.